Father Neil Hewitt

 Summary of Sexual Abuse Allegations against Father Neil Hewitt:

+Father Neil Hewitt was ordained a priest in 1962, and served in multiple parishes in the Archdiocese of Denver.
 According to media reports, up to nine victims of abuse by Father Neil Hewitt have come forward to allege abuse across several different dioceses in Colorado, including the Archdiocese of Denver.
 In a May 2019 media interview, the Archdiocese of Denver said it has only received two formal reports, both of which allege that Hewitt abused teen boys in the 1960s.

 When confronted by one of his alleged victims and a news reporter in May 2019, Hewitt confirmed he remembered the victim and said, “I did do things that were wrong…I realize that.”
 He also admitted to molesting a second man who took his own life but outlined the details of his abuse in his suicide note.
 His cousin first reported the abuse to the Archdiocese of Denver in 2002.

 In 1979, Hewitt was appointed chaplain at Stapleton International Airport.
 In reality, he was preparing to leave the priesthood and marry, and the Official Catholic Directory showed him “on leave of absence.”
 In May 1980, he got married.